-The windshield washer reservoir is located in the front service compartment door.
-The reservoir has a capacity of 5.3 US gallons (20 liters).
+The windshield washer reservoir and headlights washer reservoir are located in the front service compartment.
+The windshield washer reservoir has a capacity of 5.3 US gallons (20 liters) while the headlights washer reservoir has a capacity of 2.6 US gallons (10 liters).
 Check fluid level regularly.